top of page

 SHASHANK ASWATHANARAYANA

-Shashank Aswathanarayana is a music technologist, percussionist and researcher from Bengaluru, India.
-He is a Postdoctoral Fellow of Audio Technology in the Department of Performing Arts at American University, Washington DC.
-His research interests include spatial/3D audio, psychoacoustics, soundscape studies, music and religious studies.
+Hi!!
+I am Shashank Aswathanarayana and I'm a music technologist, percussionist and researcher from Bengaluru, India.
+I'm currently a Postdoctoral Fellow of Audio Technology in the Department of Performing Arts at American University, Washington DC working on a project titled, "Acoustics of Hindu Temples".
+My research interests include spatial/3D audio, psychoacoustics, soundscape studies, music and religious studies.

 LATEST RESEARCH: ACOUSTICS OF HINDU TEMPLES